litesolutions/objectscriptquality-vscode/README.md

-# SonarLint for Visual Studio Code
+# CacheQuality for Visual Studio Code

-SonarLint is an IDE extension that helps you detect and fix quality issues as you write code.
-Like a spell checker, SonarLint squiggles flaws so they can be fixed before committing code.
+CacheQuality for VSCode is an IDE extension that helps you detect and fix quality issues as you write code.
+Like a spell checker,  this plugin  squiggles flaws so they can be fixed before committing code.
 You can get it directly from the VS Code Marketplace and it will then detect new bugs and quality issues as you code (ObjectScript and JavaScript)

 ## How it works

-Simply open a INT, MAC, CLS or JS file, start coding, and you will start seeing issues reported by SonarLint.
+Simply open a INT, MAC, CLS or JS file, start coding, and you will start seeing issues reported by CacheQuality.
 Issues are highlighted in your code, and also listed in the 'Problems' panel.

 ![sonarlint on-the-fly](images/onthefly3.gif)